-With a brand-new year on the horizon, it’s hard not to contemplate what 2020 might have in store.
+With a brand-new decade underway, it's hard not to contemplate what 2020 might have in store.
 Will Rihanna finally release a new album?
 Who will be the next U.S. president?
-What new show will come into our lives to replace our obsession with Game of Thrones?
+What new Netflix documentary will come into our lives to replace the Cheer-shaped hole?

 Or you might simply want to know which brands to look out for next year, in which case, you've certainly come to the right place, as our friends at Lyst and Moda Operandi have already crunched the numbers and collated the data on that exact query.

-Whether it be through an increase in search or an increase in sales, the eight brands below are predicted to be on the rise for 2020.
-Some of the names may already be in your wardrobe, and some might be completely new, though either way we suggest you keep these on your radar.
+Whether it be through an increase in search or an increase in sales, the eight brands below are predicted to be on the rise through 2020.
+Some of the names may already be in your wardrobe, and some might be completely new, though either way, we suggest you keep these on your radar.

-It’s hard to talk about Cophenhagen-based designers without mentioning the name Cecilie Bahnsen.
-The fashion industry and our Instagram feeds were abuzz with dreamy dresses this August after the designer presented her spring 2020 collection at Copenhagen Fashion Week.
+It's hard to talk about Cophenhagen-based designers without mentioning the name Cecilie Bahnsen.
+The fashion industry and our Instagram feeds were abuzz with dreamy dresses last August after the designer presented her spring 2020 collection at Copenhagen Fashion Week and the content hasn't let up since.
 Not to mention searches for the brand increased by 38%, according to Lyst.

 Rotate Birger Christensen

 According to Lyst, in the last six months, searches for Rotate Birger Christensen have increased by 27%.
-It’s hardly surprising given the fact we saw this brand (and its instantly recognizable puff-sleeve dresses) all over fashion month and have since spotted it on several members of the fashion set.
+It's hardly surprising given the fact we saw this brand (and its instantly recognisable puff-sleeved dresses) all over fashion month last season and have already spotted it on several members of the fashion set this year.

 Known for its larger-than-life designs, Molly Goddard's collections evoke a sense of whimsical playfulness.
 Evidently the aesthetic translates very well in the real world, as according to Moda Operandi, the brand saw a 270% increase in sales over last season, and according to Lyst a 46% search increase year on year.